michagodfrey/job-listings/README.md

 This is a solution to the [Job listings with filtering challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/job-listings-with-filtering-ivstIPCt).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-You can view my [Frontend Mentor solution page here](<https://www.frontendmentor.io/profile/michagodfrey>)
+You can view this solution and others on my [Frontend Mentor solution page here](<https://www.frontendmentor.io/profile/michagodfrey>)

 ## Table of contents